Updated: Jun 10, 2022

 Are you able to travel on your own, or with assistance to the place of your work?
-If not, what supports you may need to reach to your place of destination.
+If not, what support you may need to reach your place of destination.

-How can we support you for finding and keeping Job?
+How can we support you in finding and keeping Job?

 Before the job